Localized prostate cancer

 The exact causes of prostate cancer aren’t known.
 Certain factors can increase the risk of prostate cancer somewhat.
 The main ones include:

-• Close relatives: Men who have a father or brother who developed prostate cancer are at a somewhat higher risk themselves.
-If several close relatives have (had) prostate cancer, your risk is even higher.
+• A genetic predisposition: Men who have a father or brother who developed prostate cancer are at a higher risk themselves.
+If several close relatives have had prostate cancer, your risk is even higher.

-• Vitamin E: Dietary supplements that have a lot of vitamin E in them have been proven to increase the risk of prostate cancer if taken over many years.
+• Vitamin E: Dietary supplements that have a lot of vitamin E in them increase the risk of prostate cancer if taken over many years.

-Certain types of food, such as red meat or tomatoes, are often associated with cancer.
+Certain types of food, such as red meat or tomatoes, are often associated with a higher or lower risk of cancer.
 No high-quality studies have shown that men can influence their risk of getting prostate cancer or affect the course of the disease by following a specific diet.

 Prevalence